MetPX/sr3-examples/empty-amqp-pump/README.rst

 Purpose
 -------

-In many, many deployment cases, one can use sarracenia without a vm or a local broker.
+In many deployment cases, one can use sarracenia without a vm or a local broker.
 In fact deploying a broker is a fairly rare need, but to demonstrate what Sarracenia is, using a broker and a dedicated vm makes things much clearer.